Scalingo/documentation/_posts/addons/2000-01-01-docker-image-addon.md

 ## Usage of the addon

-Once the addon is provisioned, the deployments panel of your app dashboard will change, a **Docker logo** will be present.
+Once the addon has been provisioned, the deployments panel of your app dashboard will change, a **Docker logo** will be present.
 Click on it to get the instructions to download the image of a given deployment.